methanoliver/awesome-renpy/README.md

 #### Video

 + [FFMpeg](https://ffmpeg.org/) - the Swiss army knife of video *and audio* format conversion and filtering.
 If you need a GUI for it, there's [QWinFF](https://qwinff.github.io/), [Axiom](https://github.com/MattMcManis/Axiom), [Videomass](https://github.com/jeanslack/Videomass), to name but a few.

+## Curios

+Things that are awesome but not really very useful go here.

++ [RenAI-Chat](https://github.com/Rubiksman78/RenAI-Chat) - A RenPy-based chatbot interface.

 ## Support